denisecailab/ezTrack/README.md

 # Behavior Tracking with ezTrack
 This repository contains iPython files that can be used to track the location, motion, and freezing of an animal.
-For the sake of clarity, these processes are described as two modules: one for the analysis of freezing; the other for tracking an animal's location.  **If you are unfamiliar with how to use iPython/Jupyter Notebook, please see the [Getting Started](https://github.com/DeniseCaiLab/GettingStarted)**.
+For the sake of clarity, these processes are described as two modules: one for the analysis of freezing; the other for tracking an animal's location.  **If you are unfamiliar with how to use iPython/Jupyter Notebook, please see [Getting Started](https://github.com/DeniseCaiLab/GettingStarted)**.

 ## Location Tracking Module
 The location tracking module allows for the analysis of a single animal's location on a frame by frame basis.
 In addition to providing the user the with the ability to crop the portion of the video frame in which the animal will be, it also allows the user to specify regions of interest (e.g. left and right sides) and provides tools to quantify the time spent in each region, as well as distance travelled.